Cirrhosis of the Liver

 - Medications, such as antibiotics, may be prescribed in order to avoid infections as well as vaccinations for viral hepatitis, pneumonia and influenza to help you avoid possible illnesses that can cause infections.
 Your doctor may also prescribe medication to help reduce toxins in the blood.

-- Transjugular intrahepatic portosystemic shunt (TIPS) (www.radiologyinfo.org/en/info.cfm?pg=tips): TIPS is a procedure to treat the portal hypertension caused by cirrhosis.
-An interventional radiologist uses fluoroscopy to place a small tube, called a stent, to provide a channel for blood to flow through the liver.
+- Transjugular intrahepatic portosystemic shunt (TIPS): TIPS is a procedure to treat the portal hypertension caused by cirrhosis.
+An interventional radiologist uses an imaging technique called fluoroscopy to place a small tube (stent) to provide an open channel for blood to freely flow back and forth through the liver.

 - Surgery: In severe cases, a liver transplant may be needed.
 A liver transplant replaces the damaged liver with a healthy one from a donor.